tbensky/Prolog-CLP/README.md

 # Learning Constraint Logic Programming with Prolog

 This repo is a record of my attempt to research and learn Prolog programming using Constraint Logic Programming (CLP).
-The work here was greatly helped along by the [Power of Prolog](https://www.metalevel.at/prolog/optimization) series.
+The work here was greatly inspired along by the [Power of Prolog](https://www.metalevel.at/prolog/optimization) series, reading throug [this code](https://github.com/triska/clpz/blob/master/clpz.pl), and [the SWI Prolog CLP page](https://www.swi-prolog.org/man/clpfd.html).

-CLP is a "new" (mid-2000s) addition to Prolog that didn't exist in Prolog in the late 1980s.
-I can (personally) see how it greatly enhances the power of logic programming.
-It's a tough study though, because Prolog + CLP doesn't appear in any books on Prolog, so there's no unified source for learning about it.
+CLP is a "new" (mid-2000s) addition to Prolog that didn't exist in Prolog in the late 1980s (when I first dabbled with Prolog).
+I can (personally) see how CLP greatly enhances the power of logic programming.
+In sum, CLP allows Prolog searches to proceed with incomplete data, when in the old Prolog, they would fail and stop.

+At this point, it's tough to study up on, because Prolog + CLP doesn't appear in any books on Prolog, so there's no unified source for learning about it.